Cows that stand too much may be telling you something about cow comfort in your barn.

 However, cows sometimes choose to stand for long periods on their own, regardless of how they are managed.
 For example, cows in heat spend more time standing and show more restless behavior than cows that are not in estrus.
 In addition, cows spend more time standing when temperatures rise over 70°F. We think that they stand up when they start to get hot in order to lose heat.
 Standing raises airflow around the body and might also facilitate respiration and panting, but these reasons have not been studied.

 Although cows may choose to stand up for good reasons, there can still be consequences.
 When cows stand more in response to hot weather, we see higher levels of lameness and claw injuries.

 Cut out unnecessary standing

+Check the schedule.
 Do your cows ever spend more than three hours standing at a time?
 Look at the daily milking schedule, the time from when cows leave the freestall pen to when they return.
 Take a close look at the schedule on days when herd health, palpation, or breeding take place.
 This could also be an opportunity to improve comfort.
-Analyze the flooring.